zapta/apio-wiki-dev/docs/migrating-from-apio-0xx.md

 main-module = <my-module>
 ```

-### Delete calls to the verilog function $dumpfile().
+## Delete calls to the verilog function `$dumpfile()`.

-Remove from your testbenches all calls to the Verilog function `$dumpfile().
+Remove from your testbenches all calls to the Verilog function `$dumpfile()`.
 The location of the generated simulation files is now automatically controlled by Apio.

-### Know the new commands
+## Know the new commands

-The hierarchy and names of some Apio commands where changed in Apio 1.x.x and the table below will help you migrating from the old to the new commands.
-You can also use the `-h` for detail information on any command level, for example `apio -`, `apio devices -h`, and `apio devices usb -h`.
+The hierarchy and names of some Apio commands were changed in Apio 1.x.x, and the table below will help you migrate from the old to the new commands.
+You can also use the `-h` option for detailed information on any command level, for example `apio -h`, `apio devices -h`, and `apio devices usb -h`.

 | Apio 0.x.x                   | Apio 1.x.x                  | Comments                     |
 | :--------------------------- | :-------------------------- | :--------------------------- |